gvwilson/fiction/santas/index.md

 and chucked it overhand up the stairs.
 "Bang," she said calmly.
 Sure enough,
-a second later there was a loud, sharp *crack!*
+a second later there was a loud *crack!*
 Bilious green foam began expanding into the stairs.

 "That won't hold them for long,"